Then and Now (David Cassidy album)

-Then and Now was David Cassidy's 16th solo album, released in 2002.
-It became a big hit in the UK, where it reached #5 in the album charts and ultimately achieved Platinum sales status.
-It contained new recordings of songs previously released in other albums.
+Then and Now is a compilation album by David Cassidy, released in 2002.
+It became a hit in the UK, where it reached number 5 on the albums chart and ultimately achieved Platinum sales status.
+It contained new recordings of songs previously released on other albums.

-The US version of the album moved away from the emphasis on David Cassidy's UK music career and featured a different track listing, one that was more reflective of his hits in the USA.
-Gone were the songs "Daydreamer", "I Write the Songs", "Some Kind Of A Summer", "If I Didn't Care" and "The Last Kiss".
-These were replaced with updated versions of Cassidy's recordings of "No Bridge I Wouldn't Cross (Young & Gifted Mix)" and The Partridge Family theme "C'mon, Get Happy" plus a new recording of the song "Do You Believe In Magic" which David had also performed in a Christmas television advertisement for the Mervyn's department store.
+The US version of the album moved away from the emphasis on Cassidy's UK music career and featured a different track listing, one that was more reflective of his hits in the US.
+Gone were the songs "Daydreamer", "I Write the Songs", "Some Kind of a Summer", "If I Didn't Care" and "The Last Kiss".
+These were replaced with updated versions of Cassidy's recordings of "No Bridge I Wouldn't Cross (Young & Gifted Mix)" and The Partridge Family theme "C'mon, Get Happy", plus a new recording of the song "Do You Believe in Magic", which David had also performed in a Christmas television advertisement for the Mervyn's department store.
 The different versions of this album ensured both were eagerly sought after by fans worldwide.